Testing out new ideas can seem overwhelming right now. But there may be no better time to do it.

 And sometimes innovations aren’t the result of particular projects or initiatives but changes in behaviors and expectations.
 In the Harvard Business Review, professor Gary P. Pisano points out that efforts to produce a big response to COVID-19, such as a vaccine, have to work in tandem with smaller but meaningful efforts to change social norms about hygiene and medical treatment.

 “Many improvements in medical outcomes have nothing to do with technology or drugs; they come from better patient management practices,” he writes.
 “Figuring out when [is] the best time to intubate a patient or whether to put them on their stomach rather [than] on their back is unlikely to make headlines, but it can lead to better outcomes.
 You don’t necessarily need game-changing drugs or technology to change the game; you just need a lot [of] learning about what works and doesn’t in practice.
 Fast learning from experience will be critical.”

 And the path to being creative may be smoother than you think.
-Last week, my colleague Ernie Smith noted that it may be easier to take on ambitious projects these days, with more remote-work tools coming available, many of them free.
+My colleague Ernie Smith has noted that it may be easier to take on ambitious projects these days, with more remote-work tools coming available, many of them free.

 It’s unlikely that any of us will look back at this time romantically.
 But your outlook needn’t be gloomy, either.
 We’ve been thrust into a moment where leaders can demonstrate their creativity, test new ideas, and (perhaps best of all) trust that the people around them are more flexible and capable than they’d previously imagined.